aeppic/iris-app/README.md

 after the fact by an actual HTML designer or developer.
 More importantly though during the design phase the

-That said we are not totally opposed to it and if we find a good way to ensure a nice design experience without overloading it we might do it one day but current day form designers often become a poor mans html designer tool and there are already a number of those around.
+That said we are not totally opposed to it and if we find a good way to ensure a nice design experience without overloading it, we might do it one day but current day form designers often become a poor mans html designer tool and there are already a number of those around.

+Q: What else can Iris do ?

+A: Forms are a requirement to get data into IRIS, either manually filled out or by code, but presenting this data, especially the most important data a user interacts with daily is done via designs,lists and layouts.

 ## Background